Research & Creative Works Symposium

-- Oral Presentations allow students to share their research via pre-recorded or live presentations on April 22nd.
+- Oral Presentations allow students to share their research in a classroom presentation.

 - Creative Works and Exhibitions showcase all forms of visual art, including original painting, sculpture, photography, prints, textile arts, drawings, pottery, metal, etc.

-- Panels include a group of 3-5 individuals (including a moderator) who will discuss a given topic and will be allocated 50 minutes.
+- Panels include a group of three to five individuals (including a moderator) who will discuss a given topic and will be allocated 50 minutes.

 In addition to the presentation type, proposals need to include the following: